diasks2/surveyor_example/README.md

 12) Deploy and test it on Heroku

+In the production.rb file (located in config/environments) set:

+     config.assets.compile = true

+Then, in the command line:

     $ git add .
     $ git commit -am "Installed surveyor assets"
     $ git push